 In the horn section Tracy leaned closer to Derrick and whispered, “He’s wonderful!”

 Derrick nodded, grinning proudly.
-“You have no idea.
+“You have no idea how great he is.
 I love him.”

 The rest of the concert went off without a hitch, and when the Stars and Stripes finished with Mike crashing the cymbals for all they were worth, the crowd’s response was such that they had to play the piece a second time.
 And then Mr. Stevens had the whole band stand for a rousing ovation and cheers that seemed to go on and on and on.